MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 ## Description of data:

 The data from this project is contained in three seperate RDS files.
+Additionally, the xlsx file attached contains information on the pronotum widths, lengths, and weights of a subset of animals that had size measurements recorded from the photographs.

 ------------------------------------------------------------------------